 Instructions

-- Combine the butter, sour cream and vanilla in a medium bowl.
+- I n a medium bowl, se an electric or handheld mixer and beat the butter until smooth.
+Add in the sour cream and vanilla.
 Add up to 1/4 cup more sour cream for a softer frosting.
-Use an electric or handheld mixer and beat until smooth.
 Then add in half of the powdered sugar and mix until creamy.

 - Add the remainder of the powdered sugar.
 Add a Tablespoon or two of heavy cream or milk if it becomes too thick.
 Add more powdered sugar as needed.
 Taste and add a pinch of salt if needed.
 Add a couple drops of food coloring if desired.